puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

  * Make sure the system clocks on all the nodes you've selected are correct.
 They don't need to be exactly synchronized, just all within a minute or two of each other.
 You'll likely be setting up NTP management as one of the first services you manage with PE.

  * Initially, you will want to start with a small number of carefully chosen nodes.
 Choose nodes that are not mission critical and select simple, easy to manage services.
 Many admins will start with dev and test machines.
-Eventually, you'll deploy puppet throughout your infrastructure, but because puppet is so powerful, you'll want to start out slowly and carefully while you get comfortable with the tools.
+Eventually, you'll deploy Puppet throughout your infrastructure, but because Puppet is so powerful, you'll want to start out slowly and carefully while you get comfortable with the tools.
 In the next chapter, we'll talk about some approaches to selecting initial nodes for management.

 #### Hostnames and DNS

 Finally, you need to get hostnames and DNS resolving correctly for the nodes you want to manage, especially the master.
-Sanity check DNS by pinging the master and agents at the expected names.
+Sanity check DNS by pinging the master and agents at their expected names.
 You should do this from a representative sample of the nodes you are expecting to manage so you can be sure that DNS is resolving correctly throughout your ecosystem and not being influenced by something like, for example, DNS Views.

 While PE can be set up to use, for example, aliases, doing so can be complex and messy.
 Having hostnames in DNS the way you want them before you start installing will spare you from this pain.
-This is particularly true for the hostname of the machine that will take the master role.
-Agents need to be able to reach the master over SSL with a valid DNS name.
-Changing the name of the puppet master host after the fact can add some complexity and pain, in no small part because all the previously generated agent certificates will now have the wrong name and so be unable to connect to the master.
+This is particularly true for the hostname of the machine that will take the master role, because its name needs to be in every agent's config file and the master's SSL certificate, and changing these later can be tedious.

 At some point in the not too distant future, you will want to review and regularize the way your organization creates host names and IP tables.